Content from Read case data

 Challenge 3: Can you do it?

-• Task: Visulaize the cumulatie cases from biweekly_incidence object.
+• Task: Visulaize the cumulative cases from the biweekly_incidence object.

-One can estimate the peak –the time with the highest number of recorded cases– using the estimate_peak() function from the {incidence2} package.
-This function employs a bootstrapping method to determine the peak time.
+You can estimate the peak – the time with the highest number of recorded cases – using the incidence2::estimate_peak() function from the {incidence2} package.
+This function uses a bootstrapping method to determine the peak time (i.e. by resampling dates with replacement, resulting in a distribution of estimated peak times).

 R